Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Tulips are beautiful, cup-shaped flowers that come in a wide variety of colors and bloom in mid to late spring.
-They need a period of cold, so bulbs are planted in fall after the first cold snap.
+They need a period of cold, so bulbs are planted in the fall after the first cold snap.
 Tulips grow well in USDA zones 3–8 and in most of the UK.

 Many of the tulips in old oil paintings are broken tulips, a type that led to a craze called Tulipmania.
 As Tulipmania grew, the bulbs were heavily traded and became a hot commodity.
 Speculators sold the bulbs by weight.
 Frenzied traders caused dramatic price increases until an over-supply caused markets to crash.
 Investors were ruined, lost all they had, and were thrown into debt.

 The most desirable tulips were broken, which means that plain-colored blooms appeared with a white, creamy, or pale yellow feathered pattern.
 What the Dutch traders of 1636–1637 did not know was that the interesting pattern was created by a virus called tulip breaking virus or TBV.
 (You can see an example of broken tulips in an Old Dutch Master painting below.)

 Tips for Purchasing Tulips

 Purchase tulips bulbs from a reputable catalog or garden center.
 Tulips bought in a pot at Easter may not bloom the next year after planting in the garden.
-They have been forced for the holiday market by the manipulation of environmental conditions in a greenhouse.
+They have been forced into the holiday market by the manipulation of environmental conditions in a greenhouse.

 Some large public gardens lift their tulips bulbs in late spring.
 The clean, dry bulbs are often sold.
 Bulbs lifted from Baltimore's Sherwood Gardens are cleaned up and sold at Cylburn's Plant Sale in May.
 Bulbs such as these can be stored or planted in the garden.

 How to Plant Tulips